CartoDB/web-sdk/docs/guides/03-interactivity-popups.md

 </div>
 > View this step [here](/developers/web-sdk/examples/maps/guides/interactivity-popups/step-6.html)

-Once we have added a pop-up for a layer, we can easily disable it by calling the pop-up function with a null argument.
+Once you have added a pop-up for a layer, you can easily disable it by calling the pop-up function with a null argument.

 ```js
 await countriesLayer.setPopupHover(null);